Hemant-Chowdhury/online_project_management/README.md

 # Scope of improvements
 - Create a bigger profile for an enterprise where a user can list all the participants of the enterprise and create new teams.
-- Set permissions so that a participant can excercise delete and update operations for the task there are permitted to do so.
+- Set permissions so that a participant can excercise delete and update operations for the task they are permitted to do so.
 - Enhance security related aspects like storing encrypted elements in the database.
 - And many more..